 Being Flexible With Activities To Build a Strategic New Routine in Recovery

-Try out your new routine for a couple of weeks and allow for adjustments if need be.
+Try out your new routine for a couple of weeks and allow for adjustments.
 Don’t beat yourself up if your previously planned routine doesn’t work out and you have to tweak the plan.
-The whole reasoning behind finding a healthy, balanced routine is to make recovery easier, not harder.
+Finding a healthy, balanced routine makes recovery easier, not harder.
 As such, being too rigid with your new schedule can defeat its purpose in the first place.
-With that being said, while it is important to fill up some free time in early sobriety, being constantly busy may not be beneficial either.
-The key is to not sit around idly for hours because this is where the drug/alcohol obsession easily finds its way back in when one is bored or lonely.
+That said, while it is important to fill up some free time in early sobriety, being constantly busy may not be beneficial either.
+The key is to not sit around idly for hours because this is where the drug/alcohol obsession easily finds its way back when one is bored or lonely.

-Therefore, make sure that you find the recovery support groups that will be most convenient for you and allow the greatest chance of growth.
-Fortunately there are meeting groups with varying times in every big city so try to find at least one meeting a week that is close to home so that you can stop in if you are having a particularly difficult day.
+Therefore, make sure you find the recovery support groups that will be most convenient for you and allow the greatest chance of growth.
+Fortunately, there are groups with varying times in every big city so try to find at least one meeting a week close to home so that you can stop in if you are having a particularly difficult day.
 Understand that as long as you are putting your best foot forward and making choices that support your recovery, your schedule may change from time to time.
-The key is to maintain as much consistency as possible in order to avoid feeling overwhelmed when you don’t know what to do with your extra time.
+The key is maintaining as much consistency as possible to avoid feeling overwhelmed when you don’t know what to do with your extra time.

 Finding a Treatment Center that Helps With Relapse Prevention

-Fortunately there are drug and alcohol rehab centers that can help provide the structure needed when transitioning from a rehab to daily living.
-Sober living is one great way in which someone in early recovery can partake in things they would normally do outside of treatment (like working, going out to eat, etc) but lives with other people in early sobriety and therefore, has more accountability with recovery.
+Fortunately, there are drug and alcohol rehab centers that can help provide the structure needed when transitioning from rehab to daily living.
+Sober living is one great way in which someone in early recovery can partake in things they would normally do outside of treatment (like working, going out to eat, etc.) but lives with other people in early sobriety and, therefore, has more accountability with recovery.

 Making a routine is vital in early recovery.
-Start planning one out, speak with a sponsor, and start putting your best foot forward to ensure you are making recovery a top priority in order to live a healthier, more fulfilling life.
+So start planning one out, speak with a sponsor, and start putting your best foot forward to ensure you make recovery a top priority to live a healthier, more fulfilling life.

-If you or a loved one are seeking an inpatient or intensive outpatient program in Austin, reach out to our admissions team today.
+If you or a loved one are seeking an inpatient or intensive outpatient program in Austin, contact our admissions team today.
 We are standing by and ready to help.